 If you can find partner flight availability, Avianca waives the fuel surcharges on long-haul international flights.
 One example is flying Lufthansa to Europe.
 You can transfer 116,000 Capital One miles to book a one-way ticket in first class.
 Although you still pay taxes and fees, you avoid the hefty fuel surcharge.

 You can also use Avianca to book partner flights on United Airlines.
-This may be a better option if you are not flying on a route that JetBlue (a Capital One transfer partner) offers.

 Related article: If you’re primarily interested in Avianca, you may want to check out the Avianca LifeMiles credit cards.